-6.40 In a number of countries the sector accounts are linked to the I-O table or to the supply and use table (SUT).
-The sector accounts - just like the SUT - start with the production process.
-In the sector accounts there is no need for detailed information on goods and services.
+In a number of countries, the sector accounts are linked to the input-output tables or to the supply and use tables.
+The sector accounts-just like the supply and use tables-start with the production process.
+In the sector accounts, there is no need for detailed information on goods and services.
 The sector accounts are characterized by transactions between different groups of actors (sectors), such as output, taxes and premiums, subsidies, compensation of employees, property income, income transfers, consumption, investment in fixed assets and capital transfers.
-In addition, the sector accounts record the transactions in financial assets and liabilities, and provide and overview of the balance sheets.
+In addition, the sector accounts record the transactions in financial assets and liabilities and provide an overview of the balance sheets.
 The description of the production process (the production account) is followed by the process of distribution of income (the income account, primary distribution of income) and the process of redistribution of income (the income account, secondary distribution of income).
 The process of expenditure (income account, use of income account) is described.
-It is followed by the capital account (capital transfers and capital accumulation), the financial and other changes in assets accounts (changes in assets and liabilities and net worth) and the balance sheets (opening and closing stocks of assets, liabilities and net worth and changes thereof).
+It is followed by the capital account (capital transfers and capital accumulation), the financial and other changes in assets accounts (changes in assets and liabilities and net worth) and the balance sheets (opening and closing stocks of assets, liabilities and net worth and the changes thereof).